pthrasher/sp/README.rst

   * Gather all file sizes, and therefore, also directory sizes.
   * List all directories largest to smallest, and same for files.
-  * Be able to ignore files less than a certain size while still letting their size count toward their parent directorie's size.
+  * Be able to ignore files less than a certain size while still letting their size count toward their parent directory's size.
-  * Be able to ignore directories less than a certain size while still letting their size count toward their parent directorie's size.
+  * Be able to ignore directories less than a certain size while still letting their size count toward their parent directory's size.
   * Limit number of files displayed per directory.
 For instance...
 Show only the top 15 largest files.
   * Limit depth to recurse.